openaps/docs/docs/docs/walkthrough/phase-4/ifttt-integration.md

 4. Hook it up with ThisButton for the Pebble Watch - pictured at the very top of this page
   * You need to enter / get your Maker API key in the Settings for ThisButton on your phone when you go into the Pebble App
+     * Your API can be found at the top of your MAKER settings (Note: There is a settings page for IFTTT and for Maker, you must be on the maker page to access Maker settings)
+     * For some [absurd] reason, the API is shown in a sans-serif font, so it's best to copy and paste the key into a document and change to a serif font (like Times New Roman) - Otherwise you can't tell the difference between an upper case i and a lower case L.
   * Under Events, there are two fields
      * Name: what shows up on your watch
      * Event: the name of the Maker event to fire.
 It will have underscores in it like: eating_soon .